FAQ

 Is going to therapy a sign of weakness?

-On the contrary, most individuals, couples, and families that attend therapy do so because they are determined to make a positive change and exhibit strength towards finding a solution.
+On the contrary, most individuals, couples, and families attend therapy because they are determined to make a positive change and exhibit strength toward finding solutions for life’s challenges.

 Can a Marriage and Family Therapist see an individual?

 Yes!
-Marriage and Family therapist are trained to see individuals and often see just as many individuals as they do families and couples.
-In fact sometimes therapists will recommend individual sessions.
+Marriage and Family therapists are trained to see individuals and often see just as many individuals as they do families and couples.
+In fact, sometimes therapists will recommend individual sessions.
 Marriage and Family Therapists deal with all relationships – this includes the relationship with oneself and/or to a problem.

 How long is a therapy session?

-A session last for 60 minutes.
+A session lasts for 60 minutes.
 Extended or shortened times are negotiable.

 How do I make an appointment?